Stochastic modeling of superfluorescence in compact systems: Numerical analysis

 In Fig. \ref{fig:comparison} we used $10^5$ stochastic realizations.
 In practice, much fewer trajectories are required for the convergence of selected observables.
 Fig. \ref{fig:convergence} demonstrates the convergence of population and intensity for different numbers of stochastic realizations.
-For qualitative analysis, averaging over $10^2$ trajectories is enough, while averaging over $10^3$ trajectories already gives accurate averages.
-In addition to the direct comparison with quantum averages, we use another criterion of convergence: imaginary parts of such observables as populations or intensities should vanish after averaging.
+For qualitative analysis, averaging over $10^2$ trajectories is enough, while averaging over $10^3$ trajectories already gives accurate averages. { Based on our experience, $1000$ trajectories are also sufficient to achieve good accuracy for other systems discussed later.} In addition to the direct comparison with quantum averages, we use another criterion of convergence: imaginary parts of such observables as populations or intensities should vanish after averaging.
 For a single trajectory, the imaginary part is comparable to the real part, thus it does not have physical meaning.
 Statistical averages represent observables only after averaging over a significant amount of trajectories.

 There is a special case when the initial state is statistically mixed.
-As shown in Ref. \cite{Sukharnikov2023}, if the system is prepared in the state without coherences $\rho_{12}(0) = \rho_{21}(0) = 0.0$ and only with the diagonal elements:
+As shown in Ref. \cite{Sukharnikov2023}, if the system is prepared in the state without coherences $\rho_{12}(0) = \rho_{21}(0) = 0$ and only with the diagonal elements:

-with $p_2 < 1.0$, the collective emission process is suppressed.
+with $p_2 < 1$, the collective emission process {becomes weaker}.
 The ensemble reaches a steady state with a nonzero probability of finding an excited atom, namely $\langle \rho^{(ss)}_{22} \rangle> 0$, where $ss$ stands for steady state\footnote{Here, in averages we dropped out the weight function for brevity.}.
 In this steady state, the field intensity, as defined in Eq.~\eqref{eq: intensity of the emission}, is zero, implying that: